Lay3rLabs/WAVS-docs/README.md

 These docs were created using [Fumadocs](https://fumadocs.vercel.app/docs/ui).

+## LLM and Machine-Readable Documentation

+This documentation site offers machine-readable formats that make it easy for AI assistants and tools to access the content:

+- `https://docs.wavs.xyz/llms-full.txt` - All documentation in a single text file

+- Append `.md` to any page URL to get it in standard Markdown format:
+  - `https://docs.wavs.xyz/overview.md` - Overview page as Markdown
+  - `https://docs.wavs.xyz/tutorial/1-overview.md` - Tutorial intro as Markdown

 ## Updating the theme

 This site is built with [Fumadocs](https://fumadocs.vercel.app/docs/ui/theme).
 To update the theme, navigate to `tailwind.config.js`, and `global.css`.
 Styles are generated/applied by the tailwind config, which references the variables defined in the global CSS file.